open-life-science/open-life-science.github.io/index.md

 - **connect** with members across different projects, communities, backgrounds, and identities
 - **empower** each other to become effective Open Science ambassadors in their communities

+Participants join this program with a **project** that they either are already working on or want to develop during this program **individually or in teams**.

 # Applications

 <!--[Apply via Open Review](https://openreview.net/group?id=openlifesci.org/Open_Life_Science/2022/Cohort_6){:.button .is-link .is-fullwidth}